jh3nd3rs0n/jargyle/src/site/markdown/server_configuration.md

 ### Rule Conditions

-On the command line, rule conditions consist of a space separated list of rule conditions.
+On the command line, rule conditions consist of a comma separated list of rule conditions.
 Each rule condition consists of the syntax of `NAME=VALUE` where `NAME` is expressed as the name of the rule condition and `VALUE` is expressed as the value assigned to the rule condition.